Area 21 Training

 As well as the training subsidised by the area grant, throughout the year other events will be arranged.

-For more information on any of the above please see the BRC Area 21 Facebook page or contact Emma Brooke via any of the methods detailed on the "Officers" page.
+For more information on any of the above please see the BRC Area 21 Facebook page or contact your club secretary or Emma Brooke via any of the methods detailed on the "Officers" page.

 In October 2019 we welcomed International 5* Eventer Louise Harwood to Carmarthen.
 A day of pole work and jumping was thoroughly enjoyed by the members who took part in the clinic.